Monument Underground station, London (Fish Street Hill exit)

 “Even jaded Londoners find these London Walks a source of astonishing gems of information about the city in which they live.”
 Daily Mail, Top London Treats

 “London Walks was the first – and is the best – of the walking tour firms” Fodor’s Great Britain

 If you can’t make one of the regularly scheduled, just-turn-up, public Famous Square Mile walks do think about booking one as a private tour.
 If you go private you can have the Famous Square Mile walk – or any other London Walk – on a day and at a time that suits your convenience.
 We’ll tailor it to your requirements.
-Ring Fiona or Noel or Mary on 020 7624 3978 or email us at email@example.com and we’ll set it up and make it happen for you.
+Ring Fiona or Peter or Niamh or Mary on 020 7624 3978 or email us at [email protected] and we’ll set it up and make it happen for you.
 A private London Walk – they’re good value for an individual or couple and sensational value for a group – makes an ideal group or educational or birthday party or office (team-building) or club outing.

 A private London Walk makes a very special, thoughtful and unusual gift.
 Be it a birthday or anniversary or Christmas present or whatever.
 Merchandise schmerchandise (gift wrapped or not) – but giving someone an experience, now that’s special.
 Memories make us rich.